icatalud/dart-sdk-wiki-2/Hot-reload.md

 ## State is retained

-Changes do not reset fields, neither the fields of instances nor those of classes or libraries.
+Hot reload does not reset fields, neither the fields of instances nor those of classes or libraries.
 Resetting all fields would make a hot reload equivalent to a restart.

 Before:
 ```